 Ever thought about Where Do Cashews Come From, and what do they taste like?
 Read this article to find out about this beneficial nut!

 Cashews are seeds that grow at the base of the cashew apple on the cashew tree (Anacardium occidentale).
 The seeds are of kidney shape, wrapped under two layers of hard crust (walls), harvested by hand.
-The seeds have two shells or walls; between these walls, phenolic resin urushiol exists, a toxic substance, also found in poison oak and poison ivy.
-It is removed during the processing.
-Due to this reason, you will never find them for sale in their shell form.
+However, if you wonder Where Do Cashews Come From, then keep on reading!

 Here’s everything you need to know about growing a cashew tree!